 If the exemption had been granted as requested, EnergySolutions would not have been required to complete the performance assessment.

-Staff from DEQ’s Division of Waste Management and Radiation Control made a lengthy presentation to the Board and answered questions during the meeting.
+Staff from DEQ’s Division of Waste Management and Radiation Control made a lengthy presentation to the Board and answered questions.
 Concerns raised by staff included the geochemically unstable nature of DU metal, its reactivity in a moist, carbonate-rich environment such as at Clive, and its ability to react to form explosive substances.
 DEQ said it could not support the exemption without a specific DU metal performance assessment that demonstrated that there would be no undue hazards to public health and safety or the environment and that performance objectives would be met.